LIS

 1. Reason for the individual's admission to and discharge from the service;

-2. Description of the individual's or the individual's authorized representative's participation in discharge planning;
+2. Description of participation by the individual or the individual's authorized representative in discharge planning;

 3. The individual's current level of functioning or functioning limitations, if applicable;